Contributing

 from the RAUC source code’s root directory.
 It will adapt style where necessary.

-For high-level tests of the RAUC command line interface we use the sharness shell library.
+For high-level tests of the RAUC command line interface we use pytest.

 You can run these checks manually by executing: